 Probability intervals (upper and lower probability limits) are calculated per 40 CFR 58 Appendix A section 4, by using the percent differences retrieved from station precision checks.
 The EPA has established that 95% of the independent audit points taken for a given year should fall within this calculated probability interval to validate the bias calculated from the precision checks.
-The percent differences between the audit concentrations and the indicated concentrations taken in 2017 for CO were compared to the probability intervals.
-Out of the 67 audit concentration points taken for CO in 2017, 63% fell between the probability intervals for the organization.
-There were 144 audit concentration points taken during 2017 for the APCD's O_3 network.
-Of those 144 ozone audit points, 29 fell outside the probability intervals.
-This means that 80% of the audit points for O_3 fell between the probability intervals in 2017.
-Out of the 65
+The percent differences between the audit concentrations and the indicated concentrations taken in 2019 for CO were compared to the probability intervals.
+Out of the 57 audit concentration points taken for CO in 2019, 49% fell between the probability intervals for the organization.
+There were 137 audit concentration points taken during 2019 for the APCD's O_3 network.
+Of those 137 ozone audit points, 24 fell outside the probability intervals.
+This means that 82% of the audit points for O_3 fell between the probability limits.
+Out of the 33 audit points taken for SO2 in 2019, 79% fell between the probability intervals.
+Therefore, all four gaseous criteria pollutants do not meet the requirement that specifies that ninety-five percent of the individual percent differences (all audit concentration levels) for the performance evaluations should be captured within the probability intervals for the primary quality assurance organization (40CFR 58 Appendix A section 4.1.5).